 The thermal paper roll business has long been treated as a rather “small” domain on the fringe of many company operations, many have ignored the thermal paper market as worthy of their time.
 However, contrary to many of these beliefs, the thermal paper business has actually been quite lucrative over the past few decades.
 In fact, the thermal paper market has been remarkably stable: countries from around the world are now trying to enter the thermal paper market in hopes of turning a profit.

 Because the thermal paper business is now seen as a burgeoning market, many companies are looking for alternative ways to obtain their paper rolls.
 Nowadays, paper dealers are importing the paper rolls from overseas, especially from China.
-While such moves have proven to be rewarding—importers must still be weary of whom they buy their paper from.
+While such moves have proven to be rewarding—importers must still be wary of whom they buy their paper from.
 In fact, consumers should be cautious of the many hidden “secrets” and “traps” within the thermal roll business.
 For the purpose of this article, we’d like to reveal 5 “secrets” customers MUST be aware of when purchasing thermal paper rolls from China.

-1. Different Paper Qualities have Huge Price Differences
+1. Different Paper Qualities Have Huge Price Differences

 2. Be Cautious About Paper Diameter and Length

-3. Be Weary of Core Sizing
+3. Be Wary of Core Sizing

 Cores are inserted into the center of the paper rolls to support the roll while inside the printer.
 However, most importers are entirely unaware that these cores actually influence the price of the paper roll as well.
 For an 80mm x 80mm thermal roll with a 12mm standard core, the overall length of the roll is 63m.
 However, the same sized paper roll with a 16mm core can actually be only 59m in length.
 While the 4m difference may seem negligible, in reality, such minor changes can tremendously affect your business in the long run.